OSLO, Norway – They gathered by the tens of thousands, aiming to face down terror with the power of music.

 In court Thursday, people who survived Breivik's car bomb in Oslo's government district gave emotional testimony as he listened expressionlessly.

-Anne Helene Lund, 24, was just 7 meters (23 feet) from the explosion.
+Anne Helene Lund, 24, was just 23 feet from the explosion.
 Afterward, she was in a coma for a month and when she woke up she had lost her memory, unable to even remember the names of her parents.

 "I studied political science for three years, now I have to relearn social studies at the junior high school level," she told the court.